Kitchen Stewardship | Caring for All Our Gifts

 Now that I’m learning more about the safety of insect repellents including DEET, Picaridin, and IR3535 and weighing them against the risks of Lyme Disease and Rocky Mountain Spotted Fever from ticks, as well as Zika and West Nile from mosquitoes, I’m changing my tune.
 I’ve always said that I fear Lyme Disease more than cancer.
 It’s the only health issue I can think of for which I’d welcome prophylactic antibiotics (preventative) with open arms.
 (I’m usually one to look for all the alternatives to antibiotics that I can find!)

-It surprised me to find that there really are some conventional insect repellents with ingredients you can feel ok with.
+It surprised me to find that there really are some conventional insect repellents with ingredients you can feel okay with.
 For today, I still think plant-based insect repellents are a good idea to explore, especially if your exposure to the outdoors will be short and your location doesn’t have a huge risk of insect-borne disease.

 I love reviewing products so that you get the best bang for you buck from mineral sunscreen to cloth diapers to reusable snack bags.

-This non-toxic insect repellent review is updated for 2021 with one new bug spray and updated pricing and availability.
+This non-toxic insect repellent review is updated for with one new bug spray and updated pricing and availability.
 I hope it’s helpful to you!

 What kind of person wants to be accosted by insects?